kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 And looking at these objects, they discover things and try to understand and then they look at it from a different perspective and understand some more and make some more discoveries which sheds more light on stuff already thought to have been understood and so on.

 Finally you may learn a mathematical theory without understanding where this whole body of thought has come from.
-I didn't know that [Galois theory](https://en.wikipedia.org/wiki/Galois_theory) dealt with zeroing polynomials I learned about in school.
+I didn't know that [Galois theory](https://en.wikipedia.org/wiki/Galois_theory) dealt with zeroing polynomials about which I learned in school.
 You can learn the whole Galois theory without ever hearing about polynomials.
 You may want to know how [Galois](https://en.wikipedia.org/wiki/%C3%89variste_Galois) himself may have thought about it, how he expressed his ideas.

 This is the first paragraph of the above mentioned Wikipedia article:
 >In mathematics, more specifically in abstract algebra, Galois theory, named after Évariste Galois, provides a connection between field theory and group theory.
 Using Galois theory, certain problems in field theory can be reduced to group theory, which is in some sense simpler and better understood.